 The scene from the movie Minority Report in which Tom Cruise's character, John Anderton, is moving virtual screens around with his hands is imprinted in the minds of techies everywhere.
 How cool would it be to have a bunch of movable screens surrounding you?
 You'd be able to enlarge, shrink, and rotate to your heart's content...

-BigScreen lets you host a small-scale (you and three friends) LAN party from the penthouse of a skyscraper.
+BigScreen lets you host a small-scale LAN party from the penthouse of a skyscraper.
 Sit together — from the comfort of your own VR space — while you game against each other.
 No screen peeking!

 Did one of your friends get ahold of a recently released movie?
 Watch it together on a theater-sized screen (you can make the screen any size you want, up to a certain enormous point) while you sit in a posh living room.
 Because of the nature of BigScreen, only one person needs to have the media on their computer, but keep in mind that when it comes to gaming, each person needs a copy of the game to play together.

-Virtual Desktop essentially lets you live inside your PC.
-There are a ton of 360-degree desktop environments you can download for free thanks to Steam Workshop integration, and there are also paid desktops you can get from the developer.
-If you're a creative person, you can even design and implement your own 360-degree desktop environment.
+Virtual Desktop (about $15) essentially lets you live inside your PC.
+There are a ton of 360-degree desktop environments you can download for free, and you can even design and implement your own 360-degree desktop environment.
 Sit under the sea, float around in space, or work from the top of the Empire State Building.
 Limitations here are based on what you can or cannot think up.

 Virtual Desktop's UI is streamlined and very easy to use.
 Drag and drop most files and they'll begin to play immediately.
 You won't spend your time fooling around trying to get things to work.